 How to tell if your business is ready for online collaboration tools.

 The big question today is, ‘are you ready for online collaboration tools?’
-The adoption and widespread use of collaboration tools as part of the sales funnel is well documented.
+The adoption and widespread use of team collaboration tools as part of the sales funnel is well documented.
 For larger companies, these platforms are helping save millions of dollars in improved productivity and efficiency.
-Online collaboration tools are also a growing need for many small businesses.
+Virtual collaboration tools are also a growing need for many small businesses.

 Here are 5 telltale signs.

 You already have a socially collaborative culture.